TheVikkodamus/DETHKrawl-GB/README.md

 ### Determine Health Points
 Begin with 2d6+TOU Health Points - no re-rolls!
 When player reach zero HP, Player character is DEAD.

+### Encumberance
+- PCs have item slots = to TOU + 10.
+- 100 coins take up one slot.
+- Once all slot are filled, characters move at half speed.

 ---

 ## Core Systems